 A co-commission between Chronus Art Center (CAC) and CTM Festival, "ALIA: ZǓ TÀI" is a performance project for human dancers, and AI prostheses ideated by Marco Donnarumma (Berlin) in collaboration with Nunu Kong (Shanghai).
 Thanks to the support of Goethe-Institut's International Coproduction Fund, the project is co-produced across China and Germany by CAC (Shanghai) and CTM Festival (Berlin).
-The piece will premiere in winter 2018 and then tour worldwide.
+The piece will premiered at Berlin's HKW in winter 2018 and will see its Shanghai debut in spring 2019.

 Taking its title from the Latin “alia” – the other – and the Chinese “zǔ tài” – configuration, "ALIA: ZǓ TÀI" is a dance and interactive music performance that aims to explore new hybrid identities emerging from the increasing use of artificial intelligence and robotics.